Anchor Attention for Hybrid Crowd Forecasts Aggregation: Experimental Results

 \section{Experimental Results}

-We utilized human and machine forecasts on a wide range of forecasting problems from a hybrid forecast competition in our evaluation.
-Some statics of this dataset are listed in Table~\ref{tbl:summary}.
+We utilized human and machine forecasts on a wide range of forecasting problems from our hybrid competition dataset and good judgment open dataset in our evaluation.
+Some statistics of these two datasets are listed in Table~\ref{tbl:summary}.